Syllabus Design

 NOTE: The following information was written in student-friendly language.
 Please copy and paste the following resources as appropriate.

-Mental and emotional health challenges happen to everyone.
-For a college student, they can create additional challenges for learning and can hurt academic performance – According to the Fall 2023 Healthy Minds Study, 74% of Bentley students reported that mental health struggles hurt their academic performance at least once over the last month.
-Additional research suggests that anxiety and depression are predictors of lower GPA and higher dropout rates.
+Anyone can experience mental, emotional, or physical health challenges.
+These challenges can create barriers to learning and negatively impact academic performance.
+According to the Fall 2023 Healthy Minds Study, 74% of Bentley students reported that mental health struggles hurt their academic performance at least once over the last month.
+If you’re experiencing any of these concerns, Bentley has many resources to support you in balancing academics and managing emotional and physical wellbeing.

 Below are some resources you can use to help guide you as you write your syllabus: